engineerbaz/DevOps-Bootcamp-2024/README.md

 ### ----
 Want to go beyond the Bootcamp? <br>
-If you're interested in a comprehensive learning journey, consider enrolling in our Complete [DevOps Course](https://baztechknow.com/devops-training),which offers a detailed and structured approach to mastering DevOps tools and methodologies.
+If you're interested in a comprehensive learning journey, consider enrolling in our Complete [DevOps Course](https://baztechknow.com/devops-training), which offers a detailed and structured approach to mastering DevOps tools and methodologies.
 <br>
 Register today and start your journey toward becoming a **DevOps** Expert!